kev4ev/sf-ent/README.md

 }
 ```

-It does this so that the prototype can be inferred when a request is loaded into the CLI for interactive modificiation.
+It does this so that the prototype can be inferred when a request is loaded into the CLI for interactive modification.
 Since hashes are not read by the server **it has no effect on the request** to Salesforce.

 <!-- highlights: